leifjones/Track-Holdings/README.md

 Primary Objectives
 ------------------
 1. Determine gain/loss by FIFO, LIFO, and Average methods associated with exchanges between bitcoin and US dollars.
-2. Provide a tool that I believe should be free. (_Currently society's structure makes it easier to invest [read "maintain or increase individual wealth with respect to the economy"] if one already has money.
-This service is currenly only available in paid-for products.
-Because it is within my abilities to create this, I feel a responsibility to do so._)
+2. Provide a tool that I believe should be free.

 Scope
 -----